peytontolbert/llama-f5-adapter/README.md

 ## Training

-The model is trained using multiple loss components:
+The model is trained using two prediction components:
-- MSE Loss for basic reconstruction
-- Spectral Convergence Loss
-- Log-magnitude Loss
-- Feature Matching Loss
+- Duration Loss
-- Temporal Consistency Loss
+- Mel Loss
 ## Acknowledgments

 - F5-TTS for the text-to-speech foundation